 The Plan priorities were identified by the Recreation Board with input and guidance from County residents.
-The final priorities list was ultimately reviewed and approved by the County Commission at a public hearing held on ?????.
+The final priorities list was ultimately reviewed and approved by the County Commission at a public meeting held on March 15, 2023.
 The following Table 3 lists all the major projects proposed based on their priority.